Abinayasaravanan13/cursor-setup-task/README.md

 Issues I Ran Into and How I Solved Them

-Issue: Claude Code and Codex extensions were not visible at first
+Issue: Claude Code and Codex extensions were not visible at first,
 Solution: Cursor opened in Agent view by default.
 I clicked Editor Window on the top right to switch to the editor view where the extensions were accessible

-Issue: Git Clone option was missing in the Cursor command palette
+Issue: Git Clone option was missing in the Cursor command palette,
 Solution: Git was not installed on my computer.
 I downloaded and installed Git, restarted Cursor and the Git Clone option appeared

-Issue: Cursor Marketplace was showing different tools like Hugging Face and Prisma
+Issue: Cursor Marketplace was showing different tools like Hugging Face and Prisma,
 Solution: I switched to the Editor Window extensions panel using Ctrl+Shift+X which showed the correct Claude Code and Codex extensions

 What I Learned